 Where to find safe home food preservation recipes and information

-So Easy to Preserve is another reliable resource and one that Michigan State University Extension educators often refer to when answering consumer home food preservation calls and emails, is So Easy to Preserve.
+Another reliable resource, one that Michigan State University Extension educators often refer to when answering consumers' home food preservation calls and emails, is So Easy to Preserve.
 This publication, developed by the University of Georgia Extension, contains research-based information on canning, freezing, drying, curing and smoking, fermenting, pickling, making jam and jelly and safe home food storage as well as frequently asked questions.
 It is a 375-page book with over 185 tested recipes.
 It has step-by-step instructions and in-depth information for both new and experienced food preservers.

 An up-to-date Ball Blue Book has been a longtime reliable resource for preserving food at home.
 It is still a trustworthy resource that has research-based recipes and information.